moby/moby/docs/reference/api/docker_remote_api_v1.24.md

       as part of this service.
         - **Condition** – Condition for restart (`none`, `on-failure`, or `any`).
         - **Delay** – Delay between restart attempts.
-        - **Attempts** – Maximum attempts to restart a given container before giving up (default value is 0, which is ignored).
+        - **MaxAttempts** – Maximum attempts to restart a given container before giving up (default value is 0, which is ignored).
         - **Window** – Windows is the time window used to evaluate the restart policy (default value is 0, which is unbounded).